Nightfirecat/realmscript/README.md

 <dl>
 	<dt>
-		I get an error reading <u>#Include file "includes/SetSystemCursor.ahk" cannot be opened.</u>
+		I get an error reading <samp>#Include file "includes/SetSystemCursor.ahk" cannot be opened.</samp>
 	</dt>
 	<dd>
-		Since July 20, 2013 (commit <a
+		Since July 20, 2013 (commit <a href= "/Nightfirecat/realmscript/commit/2b7fcb3c6fb92a6ef959c85dff57078c6dddeb94"
-		href="commit/2b7fcb3c6fb92a6ef959c85dff57078c6dddeb94"><tt
-		>2b7fcb3</tt></a>), this script has included a small library to reliably set the system cursor.
+		><tt>2b7fcb3</tt></a>), this script has included a small library to reliably set the system cursor.
 Please make sure you are using the latest version of this script.
 	</dd>
 	<dt>
-		I get an error reading <u>Error: Invalid file path or cursor name</u>
+		I get an error reading <samp>Error: Invalid file path or cursor name</samp>
 	</dt>
 	<dd>
 		The cursors provided with this script reside in the "/img/cursors"